-This month’s Stores we love features highlights from a recent trip we made to Shanghai, Tokyo and Seoul, seeking out new and innovative concepts.
+This month’s Stores we love features highlights from a recent trip we made to Shanghai, Tokyo and Seoul, seeking out new and innovative concepts in Asia.

 Gentle Monster – Shanghai